 Many departments at the University of Oregon offer a bachelor’s degree with honors in the academic major.
 Students may graduate with honors in the following majors:

-College of Arts and Sciences—anthropology; biochemistry; biology; chemistry; Chinese; classics; comparative literature; computer and information science; economics; English; environmental science; environmental studies; ethnic studies; French; general science; geography; geological sciences; German; history; humanities; human physiology, international studies; Italian; Japanese; linguistics; mathematics; philosophy; physics; political science; psychology; religious studies; Romance languages; Russian and East European studies; sociology; Spanish; theater arts.
+College of Arts and Sciences—anthropology; biochemistry; biology; chemistry and biochemistry; Chinese; classics; comparative literature; computer and information science; economics; English; environmental science; environmental studies; ethnic studies; French; general science; geography; geological sciences; German; history; humanities; human physiology, international studies; Italian; Japanese; linguistics; mathematics; medieval studies; philosophy; physics; political science; psychology; religious studies; Romance languages; Russian and East European studies; sociology; Spanish; theater arts.

 School of Architecture and Allied Arts—history of art and architecture; planning, public policy and management.

 Charles H. Lundquist College of Business—accounting; business administration.

 Specific requirements of departmental honors programs are listed in the departmental sections in this catalog.

 Through the College Scholars Program, high-achieving students can enrich an undergraduate degree program through interaction with some of the College of Arts and Sciences’ finest faculty members, unique course offerings, specialized research, and related learning opportunities.
 Students may join this program any time up to the end of the sophomore year.
 The program is described in the introductory section for the College of Arts and Sciences.

 The Dean’s List is announced after each fall, winter, and spring term.
 To qualify, a student must be an admitted undergraduate and complete at least 15 credits for the term; 12 of the 15 credits must be graded with a GPA of 3.75 or better.